AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Discussion

 \item \textbf{Experience economy in assistive tech:} Prior work has integrated an Experience Economy–based construct into an extended TAM for hotel mobile applications, showing that experiential factors can strongly predict behavioral intention alongside perceived usefulness~\cite{huang2019examining}.
 Complementing this, research on high-tech assistive technologies for students with visual impairment highlights the central role of intrinsic factors such as self-confidence, technophobia and attitudes in determining whether these technologies are actually used~\cite{kisanga2025enhancing}.
-Building on our findings, we therefore hypothesize that, for assistive technologies, design choices that foster users' trust and confidence (e.g., through clear and reassuring feedback such as haptics) can substantially enhance their attitude towards using the system and may become at least as important for future use as purely objective efficiency metrics.
+Building on our findings, we therefore hypothesize that, for assistive technologies, design choices that foster users' trust and confidence (e.g., through clear and reassuring feedback such as haptics) may enhance users’ attitudes toward using the system and may be as relevant to future adoption as purely objective efficiency metrics.

 \end{enumerate}